Persona Review: Is It the Right Option for You?

 Care/of is a monthly subscription service that gives you personalized items each month in single-serving containers.
 Like with Persona Nutrition, you’ll need to take a five-minute assessment about your health and habits on the site to get your recommendations.

 Research-wise, the company classifies each ingredient they sell based on the existing research to give customers a sense of what the scientific consensus is for their benefits.

 Beyond this assessment, Care/of also allows customers to build their own packs from a selection of 30 different vitamins, herbs, and probiotics.
 You can manage your account online or through the company’s iOS app for extra convenience.

-Like with Persona, the monthly price of Care/of depends on what you order, but the company prices out each ingredient on their site so you can see the pricing breakdown.
+Like with Persona Nutrition, the monthly price of Care/of depends on what you order, but the company prices out each ingredient on their site so you can see the pricing breakdown.

-Also similarly to Persona, the biggest complaint that we saw customers had was that the service cost a lot more than buying similar vitamins from a standard retailer.
+Also similarly to Nutrition, the biggest complaint that we saw customers had was that the service cost a lot more than buying similar vitamins from a standard retailer.